jameshughes89/cs102/src/site/topic23.rst

     2. The leftmost node is an interior node
     3. The leftmost node is the root

+* Finding the minimum is simple
+    * Assuming a root node exists, keep going to the left subtree until there is no more left subtree

+* Removing will be a little trickier since we may be removing something that has children that must remain in the tree

 Max & Remove Max
 ----------------